 binaries have a valid Authenticode signature (signed by Critical Research Corporation),

 all binaries also contain a secondary, internal signature.
 Dynamic binaries make it easy to deploy agents that connect

 back to the right organization but present a challenge for independent integrity

 validation.
 To enable verification of the internal signature, we offer the

-To get started, download the latest version of the verifier from the Tools page, along with the PGP signature file for the selected architecture.
+To get started, download the latest version of the verifier from the bottom of this page along with the PGP signature file for the selected architecture.

 The Rumble Verifier is always signed by PGP Key ID AE96EC3E8E1F27C6.

-To validate the signature of version 1.0.0 of the Rumble Verifier for Windows 64-bit, you will need a GPG client and to run the following commands.
+To validate the signature of the Rumble Verifier for Windows 64-bit, you will need a GPG client and to run the following commands.

 c:\> curl https://keybase.io/hdm/pgp_keys.asc | gpg --import c:\> gpg --verify rumble-verifier-1.0.0-windows-amd64.exe.asc

-Successful validation is indicated by a message indicating a valid signature was made by key ID
+Successful validation will show a valid signature by key ID